Puzzle Quest: Marvel Puzzle Quest

 Marvel Puzzle Quest was developed by Demiurge Studios and released by D3 Publisher and Marvel Entertainment on October 3, 2013.
 Players gather a number of heroes and villains from the Marvel Universe as they play, using in-game rewards to boost each character's abilities and overall power.
 Players select three characters to bring into matches, matching gems to trigger individual character's powers to damage their opponents.

 Adventure Time Puzzle Quest

 Adventure Time Puzzle Quest was developed and published by D3Publisher and released for mobile platforms on July 23, 2015.
+The game is set in and features characters from the animated series Adventure Time.

 Magic: The Gathering – Puzzle Quest

 Magic: The Gathering – Puzzle Quest was developed by Hibernium and released for mobile on December 15, 2015.
 The game incorporates the collectible card game mechanics of Magic: the Gathering by having players build a limited deck of cards, and match gems from the board to gather mana to play randomly-drawn cards each turn, and use a variety of spells and summoned creatures to try to damage their opponent.